ome/omero-insight/README.md

   Customize MDE
   ---------------------
-  Save mdeConfiguration.xml in the directory <user>/omero/ to specify available objects and how the look likes.
+  Save mdeConfiguration.xml in the directory <user>/omero/ to specify available objects and how the looks like.
 You can use the mdeConfiguration.xml example file or create a new under OMERO.importer>MDE>Configuration...>Save To File.

   The microscope element can be understood more generally as a template category.